Trackunit/developer-hub/changelogs/customer-api-v1.md

----
-title: Customer API v1
-type: added
----

 Released stable version v1 of Customer API as REST and GraphQL endpoint.
 For more information, see the documentation and introduction of the endpoints.

 # GraphQL